 Corruption and fraud

-Corruption can take many forms, but basically it happens when someone uses their position of power or authority for personal gain or to benefit someone else.
+Corruption can take many forms, but basically, it happens when someone uses their position of power or authority for personal gain or to benefit someone else.

 Here are some examples:

-- offering or accepting a bribe,
+- offering or accepting a bribe

-- giving contracts to friends and family.
+- giving contracts or jobs to friends and family

-These are illegal actions and can happen at any level of the private sector and government.
 The South African government has created structures to help combat corruption, fraud and theft in the public service.

 How to report fraud and corruption

-- Street address: 9 Riebeek Street, Fourth Floor, Atterbury House, Cape Town
+- Street address: Atterbury House, 9 Riebeek Street, Fourth Floor, Cape Town

 - Postal address: PO Box 659, Cape Town, 8000